COVID-19 & PMA

 In December 2019, the first case of a new infection, COVID-19 was reported in China and three months later, COVID-19 has become a global pandemic, present in every continent.
 Current efforts to address the pandemic focus on slowing the transmission of the virus through social distancing.
 To respond to the COVID-19 pandemic, there is an urgent need to provide timely, high quality information on levels of knowledge and readiness to limit the spread of COVID-19, the barriers to social distancing as well as to evaluate the implications of social distancing for women’s health and their economic prospects.

 PMA has been collecting data since 2013 and is well positioned to shed light on this public health emergency, by collecting timely, high quality data on women’s knowledge attitudes and practices related to COVID-19, the economic implications of social distancing and barriers to accessing health services.
-Specifically, we will draw from our experience of the PMA Agile study and a comparison of remote data collection modes conducted in Burkina Faso.
+Specifically, we drew from our experience of the PMA Agile study and a comparison of remote data collection modes conducted in Burkina Faso.

 PMA COVID-19 Survey